 Take in The Views

-After touring the town I decided to get a birds eye view from above.
+After touring the town I decided to get a birds-eye view from above.
 On top of the Main Tower, Germany’s 4th tallest (guess where the other 3 are!), you get a glimpse of one of the more interesting downtowns in Europe.
 Frankfurt’s core is very compressed making the scenery beyond the skyscrapers accessible.
 The Altstadt, Main and Rhine rivers, and both train stations are clearly visible from on top of the Main Tower.

 Food & Drink

 When thinking about food in Frankfurt naturally Frankfurters come to mind.
 Shockingly, while visiting the city I didn’t have one of these.
-I was surprised by the culinary diversity which made other local (and nonlocal) specialties more appealing.
+I was surprised by the culinary diversity which made other local (and nonlocal) specialities more appealing.
 In the Christmas market, it was raclette, a dish I first sampled in Austria but actually comes from Switzerland.
 Strolling the Kleinmarkthalle market, it became clear just how diverse the Frankfurt food scene is.
 From shwarma to nigiri, it can be found here.
-A little closer to home there was bushes of herbs for sale that seemed very popular.
+A little closer to home there were bushes of herbs for sale that seemed very popular.
 “Green sauce” is the purée mix of 7 fresh herbs and it’s delicious.
 We sampled this local dish at Apfelwein-Wirtschaft Fichtekränzi.
 Then there is the apple wine (apfelwein) the restaurant is so famous for.
 Like many locals I talked with, I didn’t care for apfelwein, but then again I sampled the cheapest blend.
 This restaurant carries apfelwein from throughout the country with bottles priced at over €100.

 Get to Know Frankfurt

-Frankfurt is consistently ranked as one of the most livable cities in the world.
+Frankfurt is consistently one of the most livable cities in the world.
 Surely finding fun in Frankfurt isn’t difficult.
 “It’s like a Swiss Army Knife,” chimed our Frankfurt city tour guide while discussing the boring stigma.
 “Frankfurt has everything, but it’s not always easy to find.”
 With bold architecture mixed with old and a diverse population (only 20% are native), Frankfurt has the makings of an electric town yet small enough to easily enjoy in a few days.
 It’s both rich and down to earth, refined and rough around the edges.
 Kind of like me?
 I suppose that’s why we got on so well.

 Either way, you will get along too as long as you put a little “fun” in Frankfurt.
 So raise your apfelwein and let’s all say “Prost” to Funkfurt!